How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 TrustedInstaller (Windows Modules Installer)

-Right-click on each service → Properties → select Automatic and click Start if the service is not running.
+Right-click each service → Properties → select " Automatic " and click " Start" if the service isn't running.

 Some security programs may interfere with the update process.
-Temporarily disabling them (only during the update) may help resolve the issue.
-Be sure to re-enable them after the component installation is complete.
+Temporarily disabling them (only while the update is in progress) may help resolve the issue.
+Be sure to re-enable them once the component has been installed.

 7. Clear the SoftwareDistribution folder